- FDIC: Consumer Assistance Topics

 - FDIC: What the Public Needs to Know About FDIC Deposit Insurance and Crypto Companies

-- Notice to Customers: A CTR Reference Guide
+- FinCEN: Notice to Customers - A CTR Reference Guide

-- Federal Trade Commission: Fighting Back Against Identity Theft
+- Federal Trade Commission: Report Identity Theft and Get a Recovery Plan

 NOTICE OF EXPIRATION OF THE TEMPORARY FULL FDIC INSURANCE COVERAGE FOR NON INTEREST-BEARING TRANSACTION ACCOUNTS

 By operation of federal law, beginning January 1, 2013 funds deposited in a non interest-bearing transaction account (including an Interest on Lawyer Trust Account) no longer will receive unlimited deposit insurance coverage by the Federal Deposit Insurance Corporation (FDIC).
 Beginning January 1, 2013, all of a depositor’s accounts at an insured depository institution, including all non interest-bearing transaction accounts, will be insured by the FDIC up to the standard maximum deposit insurance amount ($250,000), for each deposit insurance ownership category.

 For more information about FDIC insurance coverage of non interest-bearing transaction accounts, visit the FDIC website.